pubudug/questions-and-ideas/README.md

 * Does the whole team know about the tragets and what other team members are working on?
 * Do you do code reviews?
 Do all the members have a change to review the code (that is, is the code review request sent to all members of the team or only to maybe a team lead?)
 * Is the whole team aware of the deicision been made(about the products that they are responsible for)?
-* Before implementing a feature, do you come up with a design?
 * Does the team make decisions or does the team take decisions from somewhere else?
 * Would you say there is technical debt in the software?
 If yes, is something being done to fix those?
 * How did the techinical debt come to exist in the first place?
 Has there been any discussion on that?